xnetmobile/docs/docs/tech/api/definitions.md

     - Can view organization resources without making any modifications.

 !!!
 Important
-    The organization roles can be find in
+    Specifics on orgrole endpoint access can be found in this
     <a href="/img/api/orgrole_matrix.pdf" target="_blank" data-fancybox="gallery">matrix</a>

 ---